Kattis91/food-is-good/README.md

 - [Font Awesome](https://fontawesome.com/icons/pizza-slice?f=classic&s=solid) was used to add a pizza icon to the heading.

+- Instructions on how to to fix a sticky footer using flexbox are taken from [CSS-TRICKS](https://css-tricks.com/couple-takes-sticky-footer/).

+- Information on how to use Sweet alerts is taken from [SweetAlert2](https://sweetalert2.github.io/).

 ## Deployment

 1. Log in to GitHub.